Wireless carriers prepare for Super Bowl 2019

 - Upgraded cell sites where the biggest crowds are expected, including Mercedes-Benz Stadium, Hartsfield-Jackson Atlanta International Airport, as well as key hotels throughout the city, along transit routes and at dozens of Super Bowl event venues like Cobb Galleria, Centennial Olympic Park, Georgia World Congress Center and State Farm Arena.

-- Upgraded to the highest capacity DAS on T-Mobile's network in the stadium, with 50% more capacity than the next largest stadium.
+- Upgraded to the highest-capacity DAS on T-Mobile's network in the stadium, with 50 percent more capacity than the next largest stadium.

 - Added the first outdoor C-RAN system in the tailgating and events areas.
 A C-RAN is a cloud-based radio access network that improves network performance in high-traffic scenarios and can even extend the battery life on smartphones, according to T-Mobile.